joshbegley/nyt-latest/previous.md

 `Blatter has criticised his former employer's role in offering "no opposition" to the Middle East nation.`\
 https://nytimes.com/athletic/6490390/2025/07/12/saudi-arabia-fifa-sepp-blatter/

-**Twins’ Byron Buxton hits for the cycle with homer in final at-bat of 5-for-5 game**\
+**Twinsâ Byron Buxton homers in final at-bat to complete cycle on bobblehead day**\
 `Buxton completed the feat on his bobblehead day.
 It's the first cycle at Target Field, which opened in 2010.`\
 https://nytimes.com/athletic/6490433/2025/07/12/byron-buxton-cycle-twins-bobblehead-day/

 **Mexico has taken steps to curb drug trade and illegal migration.
-Trump says it’s not enough.**\
+Trump says itâs not enough.**\
-`By Annie Correal and Emiliano Rodríguez Mega`\
+`By Annie Correal and Emiliano RodrÃ­guez Mega`\
 https://nytimes.com/live/2025/07/12/us/trump-news/mexico-has-taken-steps-to-curb-drug-trade-and-illegal-migration-trump-says-its-not-enough

 **Of course Iga Swiatek won Wimbledon, the tournament where the greats rise**\
-`Świątek's sixth Grand Slam title is a vindication of the tennis she has been seeking since the end of last season.`\
+`ÅwiÄtek's sixth Grand Slam title is a vindication of the tennis she has been seeking since the end of last season.`\
 https://nytimes.com/athletic/6490272/2025/07/12/tennis-iga-swiatek-grand-slam-titles-wimbledon/

 **Andrew Kassoy, 55, Dies; Saw Capitalism as a Force for Social Good**\
-`He was a founder of B Lab, a nonprofit network whose lofty mission is “transforming the global economy to benefit all people, communities and the planet.”`\
+`He was a founder of B Lab, a nonprofit network whose lofty mission is âtransforming the global economy to benefit all people, communities and the planet.â`\
 https://nytimes.com/2025/07/12/business/andrew-kassoy-dead.html

-**Rubio Visits Asia in Shadow of Trump’s Tariffs**\
+**Rubio Visits Asia in Shadow of Trumpâs Tariffs**\
 `Marco Rubio made his first visit to Asia as secretary of state.
-Edward Wong, a diplomatic correspondent for The New York Times, reports from Kuala Lumpur, Malaysia, to explain how President Trump’s tariffs have upset U.S. trading partners.`\
+Edward Wong, a diplomatic correspondent for The New York Times, reports from Kuala Lumpur, Malaysia, to explain how President Trumpâs tariffs have upset U.S. trading partners.`\
 https://nytimes.com/video/world/asia/100000010277461/rubio-visits-asia-in-shadow-of-trumps-tariffs.html

 **Gianni Infantino talks up the Club World Cup at Trump Tower - 'We will make it better'**\
-`"We may have received some justified criticism," said Infantino as he declared that "the golden era of global club football has started"`\
+`"We may have received some justified criticism" said FIFA's president as he declared "the golden era of global club football has started"`\
 https://nytimes.com/athletic/6490200/2025/07/12/gianni-infantino-club-world-cup-trump-tower/

 **Gyokeres to be fined, apologise to team-mates after missing Sporting return - president**\